Theory of change essentials online

 You will be required to commit to

-- One hour of pre-reading prior to the online course
+- 1 - 2 hour of pre-reading prior to the online course

 - Two 3.5 hour online training sessions facilitated by our theory of change expert facilitator.
 This training will be interactive - as well as plenary discussions delivered by the facilitator you will work in breakout groups to discuss topics and complete tasks during the online session